ogradyc01/GoldenCheetah/ChartTypes_Trends.md

 What the graphics does is a 2-dimensional map where you can
 * define the 2 Dimensions (here called 'First' and 'Second') and
-* define the metrics used to calculate the size of a tree-segment.
+* define the metrics used to calculate the size of a tree/map-segment.

-What GoldenCheetah then does is to summarize the selected metrics along all selected rides ('Date Range' and 'Filter' is considered) and show for each separate value of the configured dimensions, a tile which goes in line with the cumulated metric value for the tile.
+What GoldenCheetah does is to summarize the selected metrics for all selected rides ('Date Range' and 'Filter' is considered) and shows for each separate value combination of the configured dimensions, a tile which goes in line with the accumulated metric value for the tile.

-_Note: As a dimension all text fields from the rides - details (as defined in the preferences) are available in the selection.
-So like for 'Search/Filter' only if you maintain data and the values are consistent, you will usable output here.
+_Note: Possible dimensions for 'First' and 'Second' are all text fields from the rides - details (as defined in the preferences).
+So like for 'Search/Filter' only if you maintain data and the values are consistent, you will get useful output here._

 _Note2: Unlike 'Search/Filter' the field content is treated as 'Case Sensitive'_

-The example analyses 'TSS' values, first by 'Workout Code' and second by 'Keywords' (which were used to store the bike used for the workout).
+The example summarizes 'TSS' values, first by 'Workout Code' and second by 'Keywords' (which in the example data was to defined the bicycle used for a workout).

 ![Collection Tree Map - First] (https://raw.githubusercontent.com/Joern-R/GoldenCheetah/master/doc/wiki/CollectionTree_First.jpg)